codearachnid/woocommerce-gravityforms-list-quantity/README.md

-WpoCommerce & Gravity Forms List Quantity Control
+WooCommerce & Gravity Forms List Quantity Control
 ===========================================

 A WordPress plugin to add control over the WooCommerce product quantity when using Gravity Forms Add-on